RealConrad/42push-swap/README.md

 ```shell
 ./push_swap 3 1 2
 ```
+> Below will generate an error as its not numeric:
 ```
 ./push_swap three one two
 ```
-> This will generate an erro as its not numeric

 5 Numbers:
 ```shell
 ./push_swap 5 1 4 2 3